giantswarm/releases/aws/v16.4.0/README.md

 **How does the Kubernetes API key rotation work?**

-* The rotation is disabled by default and has to be enabled by setting annotation `encryption.giantswarm.io/enable-rotation` on the secret `${CLUSTER-ID}-encryption-provider-config`.
+* The rotation is disabled by default and has to be enabled by setting the `encryption.giantswarm.io/enable-rotation` annotation on the `${CLUSTER-ID}-encryption-provider-config` secret;
-* The key rotation happens once is the key 180 days old (counting from creation timestamp on `${CLUSTER-ID}-encryption-provider-config` secret or from last key rotation).It can also be forced by setting annotation `encryption.giantswarm.io/force-rotation` to start the rotation process immediately.
+* The key rotation happens if the key is at least 180 days old (counting from creation timestamp on `${CLUSTER-ID}-encryption-provider-config` secret or from last key rotation).
+It can also be forced by setting the `encryption.giantswarm.io/force-rotation` annotation to start the rotation process immediately;
-* Once the process of key rotation start, new config is generated containing the new key and the old key.
+* A new config is generated containing the new and old keys as soon as the process starts;
-* Next step requires a roll of master nodes(either manually or during an update).
+* The next step requires a roll of the control plane nodes (either manually or during an update);
-* Once master nodes has been rolled and have up-to-date configuration for the encryption, `encryption-provider-operator` will rewrite all secrets which will cause the secrets to be re-encrypted with use of the new key.
+* After the control plane nodes have been rolled and are using the new encryption configuration, the `encryption-provider-operator` will rewrite all secrets.
+This leads to the re-encryption of all secrets with the new key;
-* After all secrets are rewritten, operator will remove the old encryption key.
+* The operator will remove the old encryption key after all the secrets are rewritten.

 ## Change details